-Standards and interpretations in issue but not yet effective
+Standards and interpretations are under procedure but are not effective yet.

 A number of new standards and amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2016, and have not been applied in preparing these financial statements.